gmnprada/wanbioner/docs/maintainer/security/BASIC.md

 or security officer do it as each person have different password in their muscle memory. only public key need to be passed for every maintainer - maintainer works or security - security works.

-a legit node should must and be maitained to latest version of wanbioner software as update is crucial if we found something related to Vulnerability in the project like CVE Report and suchs from official trusted party. if its can be automated we will automate configuring somethings. but sometimes manual maintenance is needed for better security for solving technical difficulties.
+a legit node should must and be maintained to latest version of wanbioner software as update is crucial if we found something related to Vulnerability in the project like CVE Report and suchs from official trusted party. if its can be automated we will automate configuring somethings. but sometimes manual maintenance is needed for better security for solving technical difficulties.